aws-samples/aws-iot-core-lorawan/device_watchdog/README.md

 # Monitoring and notifications for LoRaWAN device connection status

 This sample contains an example solution for monitoring connectivity status of LoRaWAN devices.
-It will generate an alarm if AWS cloud does not receive an uplink from a LoRaWAN for longer then a configurable amount of time.
+It will generate a notification if AWS cloud does not receive an uplink from a LoRaWAN for longer then a configurable amount of time.

 After deploying this solution in your AWS account and performing necessary configuration steps, you will receive an e-mail notificiation each time one of configured LoRaWAN devices is silent for longer then amount of time you defined.
 Additionaly, a message will be published to AWS IoT Core message broker MQTT topic (e.g. `awsiotcorelorawan/events/presence/disconnect/<WirelessGatewayId>`) each time LoRaWAN device sends uplink or is silent for longer then amount of time you defined.